Choose your closing date:

 To process your final tax return you should print and keep copies of the following reports:

-The IRS currently requires you to file your final form 1065, K and K-1 forms by the 15th day of the 3rd month following the date operations ceased.
+The IRS currently requires you to file a final Form 1065, K and K-1 forms by the 15th day of the third month following the date operations ceased.

 What to keep after the club closes